Cammy: Film and animation

 In the Street Fighter II V series, Cammy is a former special forces operative-turned-assassin who is hired by Balrog to assassinate Chun-Li's father, but is stopped by Fei Long.
 After her fight, she realizes that Balrog had tricked her and nearly kills him.
 Cammy has a completely different look in the series, wearing black leather pants a black body fit shirt, red gloves, red boots, and a black necklace with a silver cross.
 This incarnation of the character does not have a scar on her cheek and wears her hair in a single ponytail.
 As in the animated movie, the series' English dub depicts Cammy as American instead of British.

 In the American Street Fighter animated series, Cammy appears in several episodes during the first season and is the central focus of a subplot in the second season.
 During the first season, she is an ally of Guile who has a flirtatious relationship with him, and is eventually made part of his team.
 However, she is brainwashed by Bison and becomes one of his underlings, fighting both Street Fighters and Delta Red during the remainder of the series.
-She turns on Bison when she learns that he had killed her parents, and switches sides back to her original allies.
+She turns on Bison when she learns that he had killed her parents, and switches sides back to her original allies, but decides not to rejoin the Street Fighters at the end of the series, preferring to sort out her life on her own.

 Cammy was mentioned in Street Fighter: Resurrection episodes "Fight & Flight" and "Mission Critical".
 She appears in a cameo appearance in the 2012 animated film Wreck-It Ralph, alongside other Street Fighter characters.

-Cammy will appear in the upcoming reboot portray by Mel Jarnson.
+Cammy will appear in the upcoming reboot portray by Mel Jarnson, based on her Killer Bee incarnation.